anderfernandes/astral/readme.md

 # Astral

-## Open Source CRM for Planetariums
+## Open Source CRM and POS for Planetariums, Museums and Science Centers

 ### About